Carbon monoxide is a dangerous gas produced when heating systems are

 not working correctly.
 You can't smell, taste or see carbon monoxide.

 That makes it very dangerous.
-Carbon monoxide can build up inside a building
+Carbon monoxide can build up inside a house

 because of incomplete combustion and cause severe sickness and even death.

 - Dizziness, headaches, sleepiness